tim-taylor/evobee/docs/evobee-config.md

 		    # configuration of environment size, density
 		    # parameters, and other global specs, followed by:
 		    "Hives" : {
+			    # specification of one or more "Hive" section
+			    # detailing hive position, pollinator type,
+			    # initial forage
 		    },
 		    "PlantTypeDistributions" : {
 		    }